urbanopt/urbanopt.github.io/resources/scenarios/chilledwaterstorage.md

 nav_order: 8
 ---

-The Chilled Water Storage Scenario prepares the Grid-interactive Efficient Building (GEB) by adding a chilled water tank to the building for thermal energy storage.
+The Chilled Water Storage Scenario adds a chilled water tank to the building for thermal energy storage.
 By charging the tank at night and discharge it during the day, the load can be shed during the peak hours.
 The measure used in this scenario is `add_chilled_waster_storage_tank` from the [Openstudio-GEB-gem](https://github.com/LBNL-ETA/Openstudio-GEB-gem) developed by LBNL.
+The gem features a series of measures that provide the capabilities to achieve Grid-interactive Efficient Buildings.

 ## Measure
 ### Description